rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Beast Warrior.md

 - *Wild Rage: Owlbear*.
 Passive: Gain your STR mod as extra Guard.
 Savage Attack: Add +1 dice to the damage of your weapon for this attack.

 - *Wild Rage: Direwolf*.
 Passive: Gain your CON mod as extra movement speed.
-You have +2 to attack rolls and lower your critical hit threshold by 1 (you crit on 19-20 instead of 20).
+Savage Attack: if you're flanking the attacked enemy, you have +2 in the attack roll, and lower your critical hit threshold by 1 (you crit on 19-20 instead of 20).

 - *Wild Rage: Sharkodile*.
 Passive: You add your SEN mod to your attack rolls against bleeding enemies.
 Savage Attack: you can spend 1PM or 2HP to make an extra bite attack that deals 1d4 damage and heals you for your CON mod.
 (An enemy is bleeding if they have blood, are below their max HP and has been damaged this scene).